RayhanaAkterDev/Frontend-Bootcamp-2.0/02-css/10-float-and-clear/README.md

 }
 ```

-> This invisible pseudo-element clears floats, so the parent wraps around its children properly.
+> This pseudo-element is inserted after all children and clears their float, making the parent wrap them properly.

 ---